ZulAmi/symbioAI/Documents/RESEARCH_SUMMARY_1PAGE.md

 - Task 3 acts as hub: influences Tasks 4, 5, 6 with strengths 0.60-0.69
 - No backward edges (temporal causality preserved)

-**Interpretation**:
+**What this shows**:

 - Early tasks (0-3) form foundational knowledge
-- Task 3 emerges as central hub with broadest influence
+- Task 3 is the central hub with broadest influence
-- Graph reveals interpretable task relationships without performance cost
+- Graph reveals interpretable task relationships for free

 ### 3.4 Why Importance Sampling Failed